-The most inspirational leader I ever had the honor to learn from came from a very unlikely source and background.
+The most inspirational leader I ever had the honour to learn from came from a very unlikely source and background.

 Leadership teachings from a Buddhist Monk